 "Yes, my moonblade.
 I need it."

 "I thought it was yours; it didn't seem like something the half-orc would have."
 She reached down beneath his bed and pulled up the sheathed, pulsing blue moonblade.
-"It's right here.
-Now rest."
+"It's here now, rest."

-A knocking sounded at the door behind her before it opened and a tall elven man in dark green clothes and dark hair walked in.
+A knocking sounded at the door behind him before opening as a tall elven man in dark green clothes and dark hair walked in.
 "He's awake I see.
 Did you find his name Mina?"

 She hit herself on the forehead, "How could I have been so stupid!"
 She turned back to Xan, "I'm sorry for being so rude.
 My name is Mina, and this here," she gestured to the tall elf who had just walked in, "is my friend Kivian."